dell/ansible-vxrail/README.md

   * Callhome module

 ## Installation of SDK
-Install the python [sdk](https://github.com/dell/ansible-vxrail-utility) named 'VxRail Ansible Utility'.
+Install the python sdk named ['VxRail Ansible Utility'](https://github.com/dell/ansible-vxrail-utility).
 It can be installed using pip, based on the appropriate python version.

 ## Installing Collections

-  * Download the tar build and run the following command to install the collection anywhere in your system:
+  * Download the tar build and install the collection anywhere in your system, e.g.

         ansible-galaxy collection install dellemc-vxrail-1.0.0.tar.gz -p <install_path>